 8.6 Any Executive Committee member who is absent from two Executive Committee Meetings in any 12-month period may be required by the appointed officers of the Society to seek re-election at the next occurring Annual General Meeting.
 The reason for seeking re-election shall be noted on the notice to Members.

-The Executive Committee shall have the right to appoint up to four additional ex-officio members of the Executive Committee whose specialist skills or position are seen to be beneficial to the running of the Society.
+The Executive Committee shall have the right to co-opt up to four additional members to the Executive Committee whose specialist skills or position are seen to be beneficial to the running of the Society.
+Such co-opted members are not eligible to vote in committee or to become Officers of the Society.
+The period of co-option shall expire immediately prior to the first meeting of the Executive Committee following the Society AGM.

 10.1 Sub-committees may be formed and such powers delegated to them as the Executive Committee may from time to time determine.